-Cheat days on my diet- GOOD or BAD?
+Cheat Days On My Diet- GOOD or BAD?

-One of the most common questions I am asked is about the utility of a cheat day on a particular diet.
+One of the most common questions asked about is the utility of a cheat day on a particular diet.
 Many people feel entitled to a cheat day because they have been very strict with their eating habits for many days prior.
-Incorporating a cheat day can also (arguably) help with dietary compliance – “I will eat good now and have chocolate this weekend!”
-Cheat days can also be centered around birthday parties or other social events lessening external pressure.
+Incorporating a cheat day can also (arguably) help with dietary compliance – “I will eat good now and have chocolate this weekend!”.
+Your cheat days can be centered around birthday parties or other social events, lessening external pressure.
 In truth, I think cheat days have some utility for some people but they are definitely not for every person, every diet plan or every weekend.

 In any event, the question remains, what is the true damage from a dietary cheat day?

 Each dietary strategy has its own unique benefits and downfalls.
-Considering the specific dietary limitations of your preferred approach and the 3 questions above will allow you to determine the utility of a cheat day in helping you reach your fitness and health goals.
+Considering the specific dietary limitations of your preferred approach and the three questions above will allow you to determine the utility of a cheat day in helping you reach your fitness and health goals.

 Are Cheat days good or bad when dieting?
 For example, let’s suppose you are in a ketogenic diet because you desire to have the beneficial effects of ketosis and have found that your energy and work performance are better when you pursue a low carbohydrate dietary regimen.
 When achieving ketosis, it is necessary to continuously limit your carbohydrates to reach the maximum benefits and to remain in a fat adapted state.
 Having a “cheat day”, where carbohydrates are consumed in excess would kick the dieter out of ketosis.
-Depending on the amount of carbohydrates and other macro nutrients consumed on the cheat day, the return to a ketogenic state could take several days or a week.
+Depending on the amount of carbohydrates and other macronutrients consumed on the cheat day, the return to a ketogenic state could take several days or a week.
 Thereby, one cheat day has disrupted your entire dietary plan.

+Dietary plans used for weight loss, competition preparation and achieving optimal health can be broken from time to time.
 However, please keep in mind that your diet is a tool to help you achieve your goals.
 Learn to use that tool to your advantage so you can win the game.